SucceedAI/ai-proxy-server/readme.md

 # AI Proxy Server

-Simple backend proxy API to handle requests between your macOS SwiftUI app and the AI 3rd-party provider APIs (or another third-party AI API).
+Simple backend proxy API to handle requests between a client app and AI 3rd-party provider APIs (such as OpenAI or Anthropic's Claude).

-Currently, includes the following AI APIs:
+At the moment, it includes the following AI APIs:

 * OpenAI
 * Mistral AI